 Expanding across marketplaces can be a touchy subject with your retail partners.
 The best way to approach this is to communicate your intent to sell directly to consumers early in the process.
 Be sure to set expectations and inform retailers what your marketplace expansion will mean for your ongoing partnership.

-3. Clean up your product catalogue.
+3. Clean up your product catalog.

 What does your product content say to shoppers?
-Improve your chances of marketplace success from the start with clear, organised content that entices shoppers instead of chasing them away.
+Improve your chances of marketplace success from the start with clear, organized content that entices shoppers instead of chasing them away.
 Tailor your content to the audience where possible and be sure to include fields like:

 - Bullet points